-- 104 This protection profile is developed at the basic robustness level.
-The assurance requirements are those recommended in instruction 4 from the Consistency Instruction Manual for Development of US Government Protection Profiles for Use in Basic Robustness Environments, Version 3.0, dated 1 February 2005. - 105 Flaw Remediation is the only requirement not included in any EAL level because it does not add any assurance to the current system, but to subsequent releases.
-Therefore, the PPRB decided to augment EAL2 with ALC_FLR.2 to instruct the vendors on proper flaw remediation techniques. - 106 AVA_MSU.1 is not incorporated until EAL3.
-Therefore, the PPRB needed to augment EAL2 in order to ensure the user and admin guidance is clear and correct.
+- This protection profile is developed for use by Commercial DBMS Security Software developers. - Flaw Remediation is the only requirement not included in any EAL level because it does not add any assurance to the current system, but to subsequent releases.
+Therefore, the PPRB decided to augment EAL2 with ALC_FLR.2 to instruct the vendors on proper flaw remediation techniques.